Leighzer/UhOh/README.md

 # UhOh
-Silly file converter - converts all bit sequences of file to sequences of "Uh" and "Oh" as well as converting .uhoh files back to their original form.
+Silly file converter - converts all bits of a file to sequences of "Uh" and "Oh" as well as converting .uhoh files back to their original form.

 Uh = 1

 Oh = 0

 # Usage